shawnr/practical-javascript-2-webapps/visual-feedback/project-visual-feedback-and-enhancement.md

 # Project: Visual Feedback and Enhancement
+This project uses the [Visual Enhancement starter repository](https://github.com/suwebdev/wats4000-visual-enhancement).
+Be sure to fork and clone this repository to get started.

 For this project, we will revisit the Datamuse API to enhance the search tools we worked with a few projects ago.
 We will present one search with multiple